k08045kk/FeedRelatedPosts.js/README.md

 ## Description
-Related articles are created based on post titles and labels.
-Relevance of related articles is determined by the trigram match of the title character string.
-From the #related-posts-json element to be described separately, place related articles based on the setting JSON to be created.
-Related article contents can be specified in advance from the #related-posts-data-json element described separately.
+Related articles are created based on post titles, labels, and summaries.
+The relevance of related articles is determined by the matching of `trigram` and `engramify` based on the title and summary.
+At the bottom of the source, place related articles based on the related article settings of the site and the related article settings of the page separately described.
+Settings are used by overwriting [Site Settings] with [Page Settings].
+Please read (execute) this script after the related article setting.